Coffea

-Research
+Taxonomy

+The genus Coffea and the type species Coffea arabica were first described by Carl Linnaeus in 1753.
 New species of Coffea are still being identified in the 2000s.
-In 2008 and 2009, researchers from the Royal Botanic Gardens, Kew named seven from the mountains of northern Madagascar, including C. ambongensis, C. boinensis, C. labatii, C. pterocarpa, C. bissetiae, and C. namorokensis.
+In 2008 and 2009, researchers from the Royal Botanic Gardens, Kew, named seven from the mountains of northern Madagascar, including C. ambongensis, C. boinensis, C. labatii, C. pterocarpa, C. bissetiae, and C. namorokensis.

-In 2008, two new species were discovered in Cameroon.
-Coffea charrieriana, which is caffeine-free, and Coffea anthonyi.
+In 2008, two new species were discovered in Cameroon: Coffea charrieriana, which is caffeine-free, and Coffea anthonyi.
 By crossing the new species with other known coffees, two new features might be introduced to cultivated coffee plants: beans without caffeine and self-pollination.

 In 2011, Coffea absorbed the twenty species of the former genus Psilanthus due to the morphological and genetic similarities between the two genera.
 Historically, the two have been considered distinct genera due to differences in the length of the corolla tube and the anther arrangement: Coffea with a short corolla tube and exserted style and anthers; Psilanthus with a long corolla tube and included anthers.
 However, these characteristics were not present in all species of either respective genus, making the two genera overwhelmingly similar in both morphology and genetic sequence.
 This transfer expanded Coffea from 104 species to 124, and extended its native distribution to tropical Asia and Australasia.

-In 2014, the coffee genome was published, with more than 25,000 genes identified.
+The coffee genome was published in 2014, with more than 25,000 genes identified.
 This revealed that coffee plants make caffeine using a different set of genes from those found in tea, cacao and other such plants.

-In 2017, a robust and almost fully resolved phylogeny of the entire genus was published.
+A robust and almost fully resolved phylogeny of the entire genus was published in 2017.
 In addition to resolving the relationships of Coffea species, this study's results suggest Africa or Asia as the likely ancestral origin of Coffea and point to several independent radiations across Africa, Asia, and the Western Indian Ocean Islands.

-In 2020 a technique of DNA fingerprinting, or genetic authentication of plant material was proven effective for coffee.
+In 2020, a technique of DNA fingerprinting, or genetic authentication of plant material, was proven effective for coffee.
 For the study, scientists used DNA extraction and SSR marker analysis.
-This technique or ones similar may allow for several improvements to coffee production such as improved information for farmers as to the susceptibility of their coffee plants to pests and disease, a professionalized coffee seed system, and transparency and traceability for buyers of green, un-roasted coffee.
+This technique or similar ones may allow for several improvements to coffee production such as improved information for farmers as to the susceptibility of their coffee plants to pests and disease, a professionalized coffee seed system, and transparency and traceability for buyers of green, un-roasted coffee.

 Species

+As of May 2024, Plants of the World Online includes: